Timeline (for 2023–2024 cohort)

 - Come to the “Getting started/finding a mentor” workshop

-- Meet with Program Manager and Advisor Leah Carroll to check your eligibility and get help finding a mentor, defining a topic and getting started on your proposal
+- Meet with the Program Manager/Advisor to check your eligibility and get help finding a mentor, defining a topic, and getting started on your proposal

 - Find a mentor